Over half of Oklahoma's COVID-19 cases confirmed in June, according to OSDH data

 There have been 10,605 Oklahomans who have recovered from the virus, with 520 since Tuesday's OSDH report.
 Of the 348,350 specimens tested for the virus, 332,201, or more than 95%, have been negative.

 The number of Oklahomans testing positive who have been hospitalized reached 1,553 on Wednesday, a single-day increase of 33, according to OSDH.
-Of those, 374 who have tested positive or are suspected of having the virus are in hospitals currently, with 159 in intensive care, according to OSDH data Tuesday evening.
+Of those, 368 who have tested positive or are suspected of having the virus are in hospitals currently, a decrease of six from Tuesday's report, with 163, a single-day increase of four, in intensive care, according to OSDH data Wednesday evening.

 Cumulative totals of those testing positive in the state as of Tuesday were 256 in the 0-4 age range, 855 in the 5-17 age range, 4,911 in the 18-35 age range, 3,186 in the 36-49 age range, 2,566 in the 50-64 age range and 2,337 in the 65 and older age range.
 There was one case marked "age unknown."